Our open peer review process makes scientific software better and easier to discover. Check out our accepted packages.

 Software peer review, similar to the review of scientific papers, is a process where scientists vet software code, documentation and infrastructure. pyOpenSci leads an open peer review process run by a community of dedicated volunteers.
 Reviews are supportive and fully transparent with the shared goal of improving the quality, usability and maintainability of the software that is driving open science.

-• Diverse teams lead each review, enhancing the overall feedback quality.
+- Diverse teams lead each review, enhancing the overall feedback quality.

 Our partnership with JOSS means that you don’t have to choose between pyOpenSci and JOSS.
 Simply submit your package to pyOS for review.
 If your package is accepted and in scope for JOSS, it will be fast-tracked through JOSS’ review process.

-Scientists need trusted and vetted tools to support their open science workflows.
+Scientists need trusted and vetted software

 Through our partnerships with domain specific communities our catalog of trusted tools for scientists across domains continues to grow.

-pyOS software peer review benefits open source maintainers
+Peer review benefits open source maintainers

 The pyOpenSci peer review process multiplies shared knowledge, making it easier for Pythonistas of all levels to accomplish challenging tasks, such as navigating the Python packaging ecosystem, with relative ease.
 And our diverse community supports scientific package maintainers in their efforts to develop and build robust software.

-Get involved with peer review
+Get involved with software peer review

 Become a pyOpenSci reviewer